The Best Smart Telescopes in 2025

 A Smart Telescope for Viewing Planets?

-All of the smart telescopes in this review have one thing in common: they take images at a short focal length, resulting in a rather wide field of view.
-While this is advantageous for viewing and photographing nebulae and galaxies, solar system planets appear quite small.
+All of the smart telescopes in this review have one thing in common: they take images at a short focal length, resulting in a relatively wide field of view.
+While this is advantageous for viewing and photographing nebulae and galaxies, the solar system planets appear quite small.

 If you have your heart set on viewing planets up close (and taking pictures of them), consider a more traditional telescope like the Celestron NexStar 8SE.
 While this is not a smart telescope, it does have a computerized ‘GoTo’ mount that can help you find and track planets in the night sky.